Peter Kemp (writer): Later life

 After the war, Kemp sold insurance policies and turned to writing.
 As a correspondent for The Tablet he travelled to Hungary to report on the 1956 Hungarian Revolution and helped some students escape to Austria.
 He was present in the Belgian Congo during the troubles that led to independence as Zaire, and he also covered revolutions in Central and South America.
-He was the foreign correspondent for "The Spectator" in Rhodesia and reported from there in December 1979.
-His first book, Mine Were of Trouble, described his experiences in the Spanish Civil War.
+He was the foreign correspondent for The Spectator in Rhodesia and reported from there in December 1979.

+His first memoir, Mine Were of Trouble, described his experiences in the Spanish Civil War.
 Later, No Colours or Crest described his wartime experiences in Albania and Poland as a Special Operations Executive agent and Alms for Oblivion described his postwar experiences in Bali and Lombok.

 Before his death, he produced an autobiography in 1990, The Thorns of Memory.